This section provides information regarding various services offered by the Finance Department within the City of Lake Oswego and corresponding fees.

 Utility Billing and Payments

-The Finance Department sends out utility bills every two months and collects payments for these utility services: water, wastewater (sanitary sewer), surface water, and street maintenance.
+The Finance Department sends out utility bills monthly and collects payments for these utility services: water, wastewater (sanitary sewer), surface water, and street maintenance.
 It also administers two very easy ways to pay your utility bill - EasyPay and UtilityOnline.